mineshmathew/mineshmathew.github.io/_pages/index.markdown

 ---
-title: "I am "
+title: "Minesh Mathew "
 layout: single
 excerpt: "************"
 sitemap: false
 permalink: /index.html
 author_profile: true
 ---
-a PhD  student under   [Prof. C. V Jawahar][1]  at [IIIT Hyderabad][2].
-My PhD is partly funded by TCS through the [TCS Research fellowship Scheme][7] 2016.
-Prior to joining IIIT Hyderabad, I had obtained my undergraduate degree in Btech Computer Science Engineering from [NIT Warangal][3] [2005-2009] and worked with [S&P Global Market Intelligence][4] as a Business Analyst .
+I am a Machine learning scientist at Wadhwani AI.
+Previously, I was a  MS + PhD  student under   [Prof. C. V Jawahar][1]  at [IIIT Hyderabad][2].
+I had obtained my undergraduate degree in Btech Computer Science Engineering from [NIT Warangal][3] [2005-2009].

-My research is in the field of Computer Vision and Machine Learning.
+My PhD research deals with machine-understanding of document images.
 Specifically, I look into the problems of [OCR in Indian languages][5],  [Scene text understanding][6] and [Document Visual Question Answering (DocVQA)][8]

 ### <span style="color:red">News /Updates </span>

+- [April 2023] - Challenge on Road text detection , tracking and recognition comes to an end
+- [April 2023] - Our paper on VQA for driving videos accepted at ICDAR 2023
+- [April 2023] - I have joined Wadhwani AI as a Machine Learning scientist
-- [Jan 2023] We are organizing two workshops in ICDAR 2023
+- [Jan 2023] We are organizing two challenges  in ICDAR 2023
     - ICDAR 2023 Competition on RoadText Video Text Detection, Tracking and Recognition
     - ICDAR 2023 Competition on Text-based Video Question Answering on News Videos
 - [Sept 22] - Soumya's work on VQA on accepted to WACV 2023